CosmosContracts/junoswap-docs/developers/create-an-amm-pool.md

 The wasm contract `Code ID` of the Junoswap contract is `16`.
 More information on wasm contracts [here](https://docs.cosmwasm.com/docs/1.0/).
 Each pool needs a unique label conforming to the standard `<token1> <token2> Pool`, where `<token1>` and `<token2>` are the two tokens in the pool.

-To create an empty pool we need to instantiate the wasm contract with our pool data.
+To create an empty pool with native tokens we need to instantiate the wasm contract with our pool data.
 Using our `denom`'s identified earlier:

 ```bash
 junod tx wasm instantiate 16 \